Why Training on Unstable Surfaces Isn’t Optimal for Hockey Players

 Example of a good use of training specificity: Improving relative strength levels in the lats and hand grip to improve shot power on the ice.

 Example of a poor use of specificity: Long distance, low intensity jogging to improve conditioning levels.
-As I have talked about in the past once an aerobic base has been reached this becomes a defeating technique and time can be better spent improving your anaerobic capacity as opposed to your aerobic capacity.
+As I have talked about in the past, once an aerobic base has been reached this becomes a defeating technique and your time can be better spent improving your anaerobic power and capacity as opposed to your aerobic capacity.